RP

 3. Beef and Pepper Stir Fry

-Beef and pepper stir fry in a wok with colorful bell peppers
+Beef and pepper stir fry with sliced beef, onions, and bell peppers in a glossy sauce

 Quick, colorful, and full of wok flavor